 Companion does not have any one-tailed tests but these can be done using the two-tailed tests and adjusting significance levels.
 You should set format SLA and possibly SLB, and SLC to the equivalent two-tailed percentages as shown above.

-You should change the footnote to show the equivalent one-tailed level and state clearly that this level is a one-tailed test level.
+You should change the footnote to show the equivalent one-tailed level and state this level is a one-tailed test level.

 When using column markers, Companion will only mark the higher of values being tested.
-You cannot decide beforehand which of the tails to ignore: which of the samples you are going to assume is higher than the other.
+You cannot decide beforehand which tail to ignore: which of sample you are going to assume is higher.

-This absence of a decision about the direction of testing is the reason that one-tailed test should not used very often.
+This absence of a decision about testing direction is why one-tailed tests should not used often.